- Footnotes in History -

 Chicago, Feb 25. - Steps toward the organization of the central intercollegiate athletic conference for all major sports in the middle West territory were taken at a meeting here today of representatives from a number of non-conference schools in the state comprising the Western Conference.

 An organization committee, headed by Coach Knute Rockne, of Notre Dame, and including C.L.
-Bruce, manager of athletics at Detroit University, was appointed to arrange for a further meetng here March 18, at whch final plans for launching the new conference are expected to be formulated.
+Bruce, manager of athletics at Detroit University, was appointed to arrange for a further meeting here March 18, at which final plans for launching the new conference are expected to be formulated.
 Athletic directors and faculty members of eligible institutions will be invited and all open question anent (?) rules and regulations, schedules and associations will be discussed.

 Among the delegates already slated for invitations to the meeting are: Wabash, Michigan Aggies, DePauw, University of Cincinnati, University of Kentucky, Marquette (Milwaukee), Detroit University and Notre Dame.
 It is probable that other schools will be invited later.